jsheunis/book/docs/code_from_chapters/MPI_code.rst

 DataLad datasets can track where files came from.
 If the origin of a file (such as a web source) is known, you can drop file *content* to free up disk space::

-   datalad drop .easteregg
+   datalad drop .easteregg.png

 Afterwards, only "metadata" about file content and file availability stays behind, and you can't open the file anymore::

-   xdg-open .easteregg    # its gone :(!
+   xdg-open .easteregg.png    # its gone :(!

 But because the origin of the file is known, it can be reobtained using the :command:`datalad get`::

-   datalad get .easteregg
+   datalad get .easteregg.png

 Opening the comic works again, afterwards::

-   xdg-open .easteregg
+   xdg-open .easteregg.png

 Let's now see this in action  with really large data, and use the :command:`datalad clone` command to get a neuroimaging dataset published by a group of MPI researchers.
 First, let's go one directory up::